Colourful components in $k$-caterpillars and planar graphs: Complexity on trees

-In this section, we prove that {\CC} and {\CP} can be solved in linear time on coloured $1$-caterpillars and coloured cyclic $1$-caterpillars, without restriction on the maximum degree.
-A \emph{cyclic $1$-caterpillar} is a connected graph with a unique cycle called the backbone such that every vertex either belongs to the backbone or its unique neighbour is on the backbone.
-For the sake of simplicity, we denote $1$-caterpillars and cyclic $1$-caterpillars by \emph{caterpillars}.
+In this subsection, we show that {\CC} and {\CP} can be solved in linear time on coloured $1$-pseudocaterpillars, without restriction on the maximum degree. \begin{definition}[Pseudocaterpillar] A \emph{cyclic $1$-caterpillar} is a connected graph with a unique cycle $B$, called the backbone, such that for any $e \in E(B)$, the graph $G-e$ is a $1$-caterpillar.
+A \emph{$1$-pseudocaterpillar} is either a $1$-caterpillar or a cyclic $1$-caterpillar.
+For the sake of simplicity, we refer to $1$-pseudocaterpillars as \emph{pseudocaterpillars}. \end{definition}

-If a coloured caterpillar is not colourful, then it contains either one or at least two colours that appear more than once.
+If a coloured pseudocaterpillar is not colourful, then it contains either one or at least two colours that appear more than once.
 We deal with these two cases independently in the following lemmas.

-\begin{lemma}[] and {\CP} can be solved in linear time on coloured caterpillars where at most one colour appears at least twice. \end{lemma} \begin{proof} Let $G=(V,E)$ be a coloured caterpillar such that there is at most one colour appearing at least twice in $G$.
+\begin{lemma} and {\CP} can be solved in linear time on coloured pseudocaterpillars where at most one colour appears at least twice. \end{lemma} \begin{proof} Let $G=(V,E)$ be a coloured pseudocaterpillar such that there is at most one colour appearing at least twice in~$G$.
 If each colour appears at most once, then $G$ is colourful.
-So let $\gamma$ be a colour that appears $n_\gamma \geq 2$ times in $G$.
+So let $\gamma$ be a colour that appears $n_\gamma \geq 2$ times in~$G$.

 Notice that if the backbone is a path, then an optimal solution to {\CP} with $n_\gamma$ parts can be found in linear time.
-Obviously, the $n_\gamma-1$ edges with endpoints in different parts form an optimal solution to {\CC} and can also be obtained in linear time.
+Clearly, the $n_\gamma-1$ edges with endpoints in different parts form an optimal solution to {\CC} and can also be obtained in linear time.